FChrisF/LLCL/README.txt

   units: "range" (-Cr) and "Verify method calls (-CR).
 Your projects may however still used these options, but the used LLCL units must be compiled first without them.

+.
+Since Lazarus 1.6, the IDE is displaying some warnings (i.e.
+  "note") during the compilation step, when some unit names are identical between the project files and the files used by the package(s) for the project.
+This is especially the case when the "LCL" package is used for a project (default for a standard application), and the LLCL too.
+Currently, there are no ways to avoid them.
+So, just ignore them; or eventually (which is absolutely not recommended) remove the "LCL" package dependency for the project.